-It’s not just window and door leaks killing your cozy vibe.
+Window and door leaks aren't the only things killing your cozy vibe.
 Don’t forget to plug stealthy gaps around recessed lights, electrical boxes, and wall outlets.
 Use a lit incense stick or scented candle to hunt down drafty spots while leaving behind a cozy scent.

 Nothing says warm and cozy like opening the door to an enticing aroma that makes your mouth water.
 Even better, slow cookers are more energy efficient than electric ovens, typically using less energy than a light bulb.

-Many indoor plants, like golden pothos and gerbera daisies, are particularly adept at sucking up nasty VOCs — the vapors emitted from household cleaners, paints, and dry cleaning.
+Many indoor plants, like golden pothos and gerbera daisies, are particularly adept at sucking up nasty volatile organic compounds, or VOCs, the vapors emitted from household cleaners, paints, and dry cleaning.
 And since plants increase humidity levels, they help decrease household dust.

 Run the fan to help filter dust that gets kicked up while cleaning.
 Leave it on for about 15 minutes after you finish vacuuming, and switch it back to “auto” afterward.
 HVAC blowers aren’t intended to run all the time.